Caleb Ewan becomes leader of Tour Down Under with stage two win - Cycling Weekly

 Quick-Step Floors, riding for Enric Mas and Elia Viviani, swarmed the head of the peloton along with EF Education First-Drapac as the road started to rise.

-Greipel was the first sprinter to prove the parcour’s first casualty, but Ewan (Mitchelton-Scott) and Peter Sagan (Bora-Hansgrohe) managed to keep pace as the ascent reached a short section of downhill before the final short climb.
+Greipel was to prove the parcour’s first casualty, but Ewan (Mitchelton-Scott) and Peter Sagan (Bora-Hansgrohe) managed to keep pace as the ascent reached a short section of downhill before the final short climb.

 As the flamme rouge approached, the peloton’s size reduced to around 50 riders, with GC and sprinters present.